npm Package "bin" Not Executable - Fix EACCES / Permission Denied on CLI in CI

 npm error code 126

-npm error command failed: my-cli (permission denied)Common causes
+npm error command failed: my-cli (permission denied)Diagnose it: reproduce the CI install locally

 The bin file lost its executable bit